MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-business-premium-plan.md

 3. Choose **Add-ons**.
 You'll now see the prices for Phone System, and the option to buy it.

-4. Depois de comprar uma licença do **sistema de telefonia** , você verá o preço e a opção para comprar um plano de chamadas.
+4. Após comprar uma licença do **Sistema de Telefonia**, você verá o preço e a opção de comprar um Plano de Chamadas.